 The last 10-15 minutes of the webinar showed a real human aspect to guitar playing regardless of the music style you listen to.
 As a young guitarist, practice is important and above all effective.
 More practice is better and adding focus on top of it will put you on a next BOSS/MF webinar.
 When you pick up a guitar, turn everything off, give yourself some time to meditate on what you are getting better at.
 Give yourself some room to hear your purest feelings through the riffs or licks you play.
 Do not fear to experiment or even fail… You will not fail but rather find a number of ways that do not work.

 To me, this session was a breath of fresh air.
 To you, this session may be a discovery of how great Steve Vai is as a guitarist:

 For me, this event was great, felt great and I am grateful that there are trailblazers like Steve Vai who not only do the inhuman amount of work without working but also share it with procrastinators like me.
 I appreciate the guys from BOSS and MF who work on giving me and people like me such great service and I will soon say the same about the product.
 I disagree with those who complained about the two short commercial parts during the webinar.
 These guys spent their resources for us, they could have given us two more blocks with ads and I’d still love it as much.
 Thank you Mr. Vai, thank you Brian (a really nice guy next to Steve), thank you Roland, Boss, Musician’s Friend and everyone of your parents who raised you with quality which you now share with me and others.

 All images were taken from either BOSS, Musician’s Friend websites or with their help.

 This site's sole purpose is to show appreciation for everything associated with the Blues and in no way intended to damage anyone's intellectual property.
 Any infringement is not intentional and will be removed at first request of the owner.
-If you'd prefer less text and more genre media, check out Blues Guitar Expert
+Check out Blues Guitar Expert